 Check other networks

-Three is claiming it will have the UK’s fastest 5G network because it has more spectrum than the other UK operators.
+When it does launch mobile services, Three is claiming it will have the UK’s fastest 5G network because it currently has more spectrum than the other UK operators.
+We've talked more about Three's spectrum allocation as well as cloud-based core network in the network section below.

 Three 5G cities

-Three’s home 5G broadband is already available in certain parts of London - see below for more details on which areas are covered.
+Three’s home 5G broadband is already available in certain parts of London - see below for more details on which areas are covered - but it's difficult to tell where in London it has launched.
+Many central London postcodes we have tried don't offer 5G home broadband, just 4G.

-But 5G technology will be coming to these cities imminently: Birmingham, Bolton, Bradford, Brighton, Bristol, Cardiff, Coventry, Derby, Edinburgh, Glasgow, Hull, Leeds, Leicester, Liverpool, Manchester, Middlesbrough, Milton Keynes, Nottingham, Reading , Rotherham, Slough, Sheffield, Wolverhampton, Sunderland.
+Three's 5G technology will be coming to 25 cities during the first phase of rollout in early 2020: Birmingham, Bolton, Bradford, Brighton, Bristol, Cardiff, Coventry, Derby, Edinburgh, Glasgow, Hull, Leeds, Leicester, Liverpool, Manchester, Middlesbrough, Milton Keynes, Nottingham, Reading , Rotherham, Slough, Sheffield, Wolverhampton, Sunderland.

 Three 5G phones

-Three has said it will launch initially with four 5G phones - currently the same selection as Vodafone is using.
+Three has said it will launch initially with four 5G phones.
 Although Three is offering 5G at no extra cost to existing consumers, you'll need a 5G ready SIM.

 So if you decide to buy a SIM-free 5G phone but want to use an existing Three contract, you'll still need to go into store and change your SIM.